 For the PokerStars Android app, you may need to disable and re-enable your phone security settings for download.
 This isn’t because of anything that PokerStars has done.
 However, the Google Play Store does not allow real-money gambling apps.

-Cash games will obviously have more players on a Friday night than say on a Monday morning.
+Cash games will typically have more players on a Friday night than say on a Monday morning.
 Look for player traffic to peak around 7-8 p.m.
 Whereas tournaments peak on Sundays, where you will find the highest guarantees of the week.

 As far as poker game types and formats, there is certainly no shortage here.
 You can find even variants that most people have never heard of.